Educational Programs

 TreeKeepers

-We combine presentations from local professionals and in field trainings where we will learn the basics of identifying, planting, and maintaining trees.
+The course includes presentations from local professionals and hands-on training to cover the basics of identifying, planting, and maintaining trees.

-Who Should Attend?
-Community members, green career professionals, and Forestry/Horticulture students of the St. Louis Region interested in learning about trees and improving our Urban Tree Canopy.
+Who should attend?
+Community members, green career professionals, Forestry/Horticulture students, and anyone in the St. Louis region who is interested in learning about trees and improving our urban tree canopy.

 Tree Camp